Azure/Vision-AI-DevKit-Pages/docs/_docs/03-Deploy_Model_IoT_Hub.md

 ## What you will do

-* Deploy a pre-built sample model container image to the Vision AI DevKit hardware using Azure IoT Hub
+* Deploy a pre-built sample container module to the Vision AI DevKit camera using Azure IoT Hub

 ## What you will need

 * Configured Azure Iot Hub with the Vision AI DevKit registered as an IoT Edge device ([Instructions](https://azure.github.io/Vision-AI-DevKit-Pages/docs/Setup_Azure_resources/){:target="_blank"})
-* Vision Dev Kit sample model - [GitHub repository](https://github.com/Microsoft/vision-ai-developer-kit/tree/master/sample-solutions/VisionSample){:target="_blank"}.
 * (optional) Monitor and HDMI cable

 ## Select your Vision AI DevKit hardware in the Azure portal

-1. Download or Clone the latest Vision AI DevKit repository from [GitHub](https://github.com/Microsoft/vision-ai-developer-kit/tree/master/sample-solutions/VisionSample){:target="_blank"}.
-2. Sign in to the [Azure portal](https://portal.azure.com/){:target="_blank"} and navigate to your IoT hub.
+1. Sign in to the [Azure portal](https://portal.azure.com/){:target="_blank"} and navigate to your IoT hub.
-3. Select **IoT Edge** from the menu.
+2. Select **IoT Edge** from the menu.
-4. Click on the ID of the target camera hardware from the list of devices.
+3. Click on the ID of the target camera hardware from the list of devices.
-5. Select **Set Modules**.
+4. Select **Set Modules**.

 ![Azure portal 'Set Modules']({{ '/assets/images/Set_Modules.png' | relative_url }})